Convert Mah To Amp Hours

 Scenario 3: Understanding Discharge Rates in RC Cars

 In radio-controlled (RC) cars, high discharge rates are common.
 A battery might be rated at 5000 mAh at a 20C discharge rate.
-This means the battery can deliver 100 A (5 Ah * 20C) of current.
+Still, this means the battery can deliver 100 A (5 Ah * 20C) of current.
 Using it at this high rate will drastically reduce its runtime compared to using it at a lower discharge rate.

 Scientific Explanation: The Underlying Physics